k2view-academy/K2View-Academy/articles/32_LU_storage/03_big_lu_storage.md

 * sync_version - holds the same version that is populated in the **entity** table.
 * batch_id - holds the same ID as in the **entity** table.
 * chunk_index - holds the chunk number.
-* data, holds the split SQLite file after compression for the chunk index.
+* data - holds the split SQLite file after compression for the chunk index.

 The chunk size is set using the config.ini file parameters, defined per node: